Will appear before CBI; if I am corrupt, no one in the world is honest: Arvind Kejriwal

 Also Read | Kejriwal's voice being stifled: Atishi on CBI summon

-"A temporary classroom had to be set up when the prime minister visited a school in Gujarat...," he quipped.

-Kejriwal said the BJP was trying to corner the AAP and it first sent AAP's number 2 and number 3 (Manish Sisodia and Satyendar Jain) behind the bars and now they wanted to catch hold of him.
+Attacking Prime Minister Narendra Modi for levelling allegations of corruption against him, the Chief Minister referred to the claims of the former Jammu and Kashmir Governor and said, "how can corruption be an issue for such a person who is submerged in corruption from head to toe."

+"The AAP has given hope to people that it can remove their poverty, educate them and provide employment to their children.
+The Prime Minister wants to crush this hope," he said.

 "The issue is not corruption or liquor scam.
 How could it be for a person who himself is submerged in corruption?
-I had cited various instances of corruption in my speech at Delhi Assembly in March and I got a call from Sanjay Singh (party MP) that I was next," said the AAP supremo.
+I had cited various instances of corruption in my speech at Delhi Assembly in March and I got a call from Sanjay Singh (AAP MP) that I will be next on target," said the AAP supremo.

-Batting for the now scrapped Excise Policy 2021-22 of his government, Kejriwal said it could have ended corruption.

-"The same policy has led to 50 per cent rise in revenue in the last one year," he claimed.

 Deccan Herald News now on Telegram - Click here to subscribe